thorgate/tg-pubsub/docs/usage.rst

 Serialization
 -------------

-By default only the pk will be published by the control server to the clients.
+By default only the pk will be published by the pubsub server to the clients.
 To add more model fields one can use ``serializer_fields`` attribute on the listenable model.
 However, this will only work if the added fields can be serialized to json (by drf) and are available as instance attributes.